Where to Commemorate Memorial Day Around the Country

 Bronze soldiers gather to raise a flag in this memorial monument honoring all United States Marine Corps personnel, across 624 acres, who have lost their lives in active duty since the Civil War in the 1770s.

-The U.S. Marine Corps War Memorial has sat on a pedestal outside the Arlington National Cemetery in Virginia, since its 1954 dedication.
-The pedestal base is engraved with the following phrase: “Uncommon valor was a common virtue.”
+The U.S. Marine Corps War Memorial has sat on a pedestal outside the Arlington National Cemetery in Arlington, Virginia since its 1954 dedication.
+The pedestal base is engraved with the phrase: “Uncommon valor was a common virtue.”

 Gettysburg National Military Park